How to Remove a Squatter in Arkansas: The Legal Process for Owners

 When to get help

-Eviction and ejectment paperwork in Arkansas is technical, and a single defective notice or wrong filing can send you back to the start and cost you weeks.
-It is worth talking to an Arkansas landlord-tenant attorney if the occupant is fighting back, claims a lease, or asserts an ownership interest.
+Eviction and ejectment paperwork in Arkansas is technical, and a defective notice or the wrong action can send you back to the start and cost you weeks.
+It is worth talking to an Arkansas landlord-tenant attorney if the occupant is fighting back, produces a lease, asserts an ownership interest, or has been in place for years.
 Lower-income owners and tenants alike can sometimes get guidance from Arkansas legal aid organizations.
-Because landlord-tenant rules can carry local city or county exceptions and the statutes are periodically amended, always confirm the current Arkansas law before relying on any figure here.
+Because landlord-tenant rules can carry local city or county exceptions and the statutes are periodically amended, always confirm the current Arkansas law before relying on any statement here.

 Frequently asked questions

-Can Arkansas police just remove a squatter for me?
+Can Arkansas police remove or arrest a squatter for me?

 Which Arkansas court handles squatter removal?

-Unlawful detainer and ejectment actions are filed in the Arkansas Circuit Court for the county where the property is located.
-The court can issue a writ of possession that the sheriff enforces.
+Unlawful detainer (Ark.
+Code Ann.
+18-60-304) and ejectment (18-60-201) are filed with the clerk of the Arkansas Circuit Court for the county where the property is located, and the unlawful detainer complaint must be accompanied by an affidavit.
+The court issues a writ of possession, and only the county sheriff enforces it.

 How long must a squatter stay in Arkansas to claim ownership?